We all love smell the gingerbread?

 This morning I baked some lovely English Gingerbread.
-I am calling it "English" because it came out of a UK published cook book called "Baking" that was given to me from my Secret Santa Sister Pat in the yahoo tea group, Brunch Tea Scones.
+I am calling it "English" because the recipe came out of a UK published cook book called "Baking".
 I am sharing the recipe too with a little more spice added to it!

 Here is what you will need for this English Gingerbread: 3 1/2 cups sifted flour, 3 Tsp baking powder, 1 tsp baking soda, 3 Tsp ground ginger, 6 oz butter, 3/4 cup brown sugar, 1/2 cup black molasses, 1/2 cup dark corn syrup, 1 egg and 1 1/4 cups of milk.